rajeshsadula123/VALIDATIONS/README.md

 # Validation ON SAVE

+*Key Features*
+Purpose: To check the consistency of business object instances when a save operation is triggered.
+Timing: Automatically triggered during the save operation if the trigger condition (create, update, delete) is met.
+Implementation: Must be implemented in the RAP handler method for VALIDATE within the local ABAP behavior pool.
+Key Feature: Can reject inconsistent data and return messages to the user.
+Benefit: Ensures data integrity before persisting data to the database.

 Add below line of code in <b/>Behaviour Definition<b/>.

 Validation (Method Name) (Trigger Time) { field (To Validate Field Name) (Trigger Operation)  }